He made Ikea bags chic and sold ‘destroyed’ sneakers. Now, he’s the designer of Gucci

 Demna — who only goes by his first name, as of 2021 — will begin his new role in early July, Gucci owner Kering confirmed to CNN via a press release.

+However, in a sign investors didn’t take kindly to Demna’s appointment, Kering’s Paris-listed shares fell sharply in early trading Friday.

-The appointment comes after Kering last month said it would part ways with former designer Sabato De Sarno, who served as Gucci’s creative head for only two years.
+The appointment comes after Kering said last month that it would part ways with former designer Sabato De Sarno, who served as Gucci’s creative head for only two years.

 Sales at Kering have been weighed down by weak performance at Gucci, its biggest brand, accounting for about half of the French luxury group’s sales and two-thirds of profits.
-For the full 2024 year, Kering’s revenue dropped 12% to €17.2 billion, of which Gucci accounted for €7.7 billion.
+For the full 2024 year, Kering’s revenue dropped 12% to €17.2 billion ($18.6 billion), of which Gucci accounted for €7.7 billion ($8.3 billion).

 Kering, which also owns Bottega Veneta, Saint Laurent and McQueen, praised Demna’s tenure at Balenciaga, where he has been creative director since 2015, during which he “redefined modern luxury, earning global recognition and cementing his authority on the industry,” according to an emailed statement.